What, you may ask, is a frizzle? It is most definitely a chicken, but a chicken with a very unusual look and some special needs to go with the look.

-Today we are going to talk about this unusual looking bird and whether or not it would be an ideal addition to your backyard flock.
+Today, we will talk about this unusual-looking bird and whether or not it would be an ideal addition to your backyard flock.

 History of Frizzles

-They were also mentioned by Charles Darwin – he called them Caffie Fowl.
+Charles Darwin also mentioned them – he called them Caffie Fowl.
 He stated in his documents that they were found predominantly in India.

 He must have gained this knowledge secondhand since he never visited India himself.

 The frizzle gene seems to have arisen in the Far East (possibly China) and East Indies areas.